gustavkrist/notes/docs/Algorithms & Data Structures/Exercises/Exercise 12.md

 Run a modified version of Kruskal's algorithm that first examines the edges in S and then examines the remaining edges in the graph in sorted order.

+Implementation-agnostic: Set all edges in $S$ to the lowest possible number and add 1 to all other edges.

 ## Exam 190820 4.B { style="color:tomato" }

+Nodes: Grass and water.

+Weights: 0 between grass, max between water.

+Kruskal MST: Stop after amount of grass nodes at start have been added to the MST.

+Find the maximum edge in the MST.

+Running time is upper bounded by Kruskal's $O(E \lg(E))$, where there are
+$V = RC$ vertices in the worst case and $E \approx 6V = 6RC$, so the running time is $O(RC \lg (RC)$.